-For example, Elliot Rodger wrote repeatedly about feeling inferior and referred to himself as pathetic, a loser, and a "kissless virgin" (Langman, 2014a).
+For example, Elliot Rodger (University of California at Santa Barbara, 2014) wrote repeatedly about feeling inferior and referred to himself as pathetic, a loser, and a "kissless virgin" (Langman, 2014a).
 When he bought a gun, however, he suddenly felt like an "alpha male" and pictured himself carrying out his murderous rampage as "the powerful god I am" (Rodger, 2014, pp. 113, 133).

-Similarly, Chris Harper-Mercer wrote about the murderous attack by Vester Flanagan as a movement from a "nobody" to a "somebody":
+Similarly, Chris Harper-Mercer (Umpqua Community College, 2015) wrote about the murderous attack by Vester Flanagan, who shot two people in a television studio in Virginia in 2015, as a movement from a "nobody" to a "somebody":

 So many people like him are all alone and unknown, yet when they spill a little blood, the whole world knows who they are.
 A man who was known by no one, is now known by everyone.
-His face splashed across every screen, his name across the lips of every person on the planet, all in the course of one day.
-Seems the more people you kill, the more you're in the limelight.
-(Harper-Mercer, 2015, p.
-1)

-Four weeks after posting that passage in a blog, Harper-Mercer committed an attack at his college.
+His face splashed across every screen, his name across Four weeks after posting that passage in a blog, Harper-Mercer committed an attack at his school, Umpqua Community College.